-Once amended, the Conservation Management Plan will be submitted to DoEE for the Minister's approval (ref Conditions 6 and 12 of EPBC 2009/4796 approval).
+Once amended, the Conservation Management Plan will be submitted to DAWE for the Minister's approval (ref Conditions 6 and 12 of EPBC 2009/4796 approval).
 The approved management plan will be implemented.

-Unless an earlier trigger arises, the CMP will be reviewed following the approval of Jandakot Airport Master Plan 2019 and any other associated approvals required for implementation of Master Plan 2019.
+Unless an earlier trigger arises, the CMP will be reviewed in 2027.